 Honors students are frequently invited to present research findings at conferences around the country--especially the Southern Regional Honors Conference, the National Collegiate Honors Conference, the Virginias Collegiate Honors Conference, and the National Conference on Undergraduate Research--and engage in other travel opportunities while in the program.

 Students who are accepted to present their research at these conferences will have their expenses paid for by the Honors College.

 Honors Students love to get involved!

 Wheeler Dormitory is the honors residence hall.
-The 3rd floor is designated specifically for honors freshmen who are required to reside in Wheeler their first year.
+The 3rd floor is designated specifically for honors freshmen who are encouraged to reside in Wheeler their first year.
 Honors sophomores, juniors, and seniors may also live in the building but are not required.